 Revenue for general charity purposes arises primarily from subscriptions paid by members.
-These monies are increased by tax claimed under the Gift Aid Scheme Such revenue totalled £144,947 compared to a budgeted figure of £142,696, 2009 amount received was £145,907.
-This was pleasing given the economic climate.
+These monies are increased by tax claimed under the Gift Aid Scheme Such revenue totalled £143,122 compared to a budgeted figure of £147,141, The 2010 amount received was £144,947.
+This was to be expected given the economic climate.

-Other donations/grants received totalled £15,069 compared to a budgeted figure of £12,000.
-This was dominated by £4,000 of donations by members and donations from the Donor trust & Bnei Brith.
-Of this £5,047 was donated by the Donor trust to pay directly for young members of the community to travel to Israel
+Other donations/grants received totalled £11,495 compared to a budgeted figure of £8,000.
+This included £1,600 from the Jack Petchey scheme and £1,500 from the Hiller Charitable Trust. £5,352 was donated by the Donor trust of which £3,850 was to pay for young members of the community to attend Jewish summer camp